Kauffman

 Bernard Kauffman (1905-2004), mentioned in the story above, was the son of Isidor Kauffman and constituted the third generation in the business.
 Bernard Kauffman's son, Charles Kauffman, was head of the business in 1991 when Kauffman's left their 24th St. location.
 The following was reported in the New York Times (3 March 1991): "One of New York City's oldest specialty retailers, H. Kauffman & Sons Saddlery Company, is continuing a long evolution uptown and upscale.
 The purveyor of saddles, boots, riding crops and other equestrian goods, which opened in 1875 on Division Street on the Lower East Side, plans to leave its current 24th Street location and open a new store by May 1 at 419 Park Avenue South, at the corner of 29th Street.
 Charles Kauffman, chief executive of the family-owned retailer, said the move has been prompted in part by the uncertain future of stores [the store's] current location, a two-story Beaux-Arts building at 139 East 24th Street, between Third and Lexington Avenues.
 Although preservationists have begun a campaign to have it protected by the city as an historic landmark ... it has been slated for demolition by Baruch College, which has its main campus on the same block and wants to expand.
 Kauffman & Sons has leased space since 1925 in the building, which is currently owned by the L. B. Oil Company of New York.
 L. B. Oil has agreed to sell it to Baruch..."

 The location at 419 Park Avenue South seems to have been short-lived.
 By 2002 Kauffman & Sons Saddlery was listed in the Manhattan telephone directory at 200 E. 64th St. In Dec.
-2008 the successors to Kauffman's were a mail-order and internet business (the website is under construction).
+2008 the successors to Kauffman's were a mail-order and internet business.

-An image dated 1928 on the New York Public Library's Digital Gallery shows Kauffman's Saddlery at that time.
+An image dated 1928 on the New York Public Library's Digital Collections shows Kauffman's Saddlery at that time.
 Just west of Kauffman's is the Gramercy Hotel (137 E. 24th St.) and Miller Harness Co. (ground floor, 137 E. 24th St.), a Kauffman competitor.
+An obituary of Joseph Miller (1917-2011), a second generation owner of Miller Harness Co., was published in the New York Times, 20 June 2011, pg.
+A24.

 < previous || next > index map signs by date signs by name see what's new